daiquocnguyen/ConvKB/README.md

 Please cite the paper whenever ConvKB is used to produce published results or incorporated into other software.
 I would highly appreciate to have your bug reports, comments and suggestions about ConvKB.
 As a free open-source implementation, ConvKB is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.

-ConvKB is free for non-commercial use and distributed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA) License.
+ConvKB  is licensed under the Apache License 2.0.

 ## Acknowledgments